Finishing strong

 No one in my family is in the medical field.
 I did not know anything about DOs, except for the time I was injured as a kid and sutured by a DO.
 Years later, when I was working at Wellington Regional Medical Center as a clinical pharmacist, I interacted with a lot of attendings and residents there.
 As we got to know each other, I mentioned that I was interested in going to medical school.
 These physicians, MDs and DOs alike, ultimately advocated and supported my application to medical school.

 At the beginning, I was open to being either an MD or a DO.
-Then, through the process of preparing and interviewing for admission to medical school, I thought, “This holistic kind of approach of the mind, body, spirit that the DOs are advocating for is pretty intriguing.”
+Then, through the process of preparing and interviewing for admission to medical school, I thought, “This holistic kind of approach of the body, mind, spirit that the DOs are advocating for is pretty intriguing.”

 I was ultimately accepted into what is now the Nova Southeastern University Dr. Kiran C. Patel College of Osteopathic Medicine, and really learned an incredible amount.
 The growth and direction of the osteopathic profession is tremendous, and I am incredibly happy about the future of osteopathic medicine.